wuxc/pywin32doc/md/PyCWnd.md

 completely obscured by any overlapping windows\.

-Calling this method is similar to calling the[PyCWnd::SetWindowPos](PyCWnd.md#pycwndsetwindowpos) method to
+Calling this method is similar to calling the [PyCWnd::SetWindowPos](PyCWnd.md#pycwndsetwindowpos) method to

 change a window's position in the Z order\.
 The BringWindowToTop method